lee-zhg/istio101/workshop/exercise-6/README.md

             subset: v1
 ```

 To verify the A/B testing, access the sample application in a `Firefox` browser and a `non-Firefox` browser.
-The accessing url can be one of the following:
+The accessing url can be one of the following.
+Based on the abve rule, when accessing application in a `Firefox` browser, `version 2` should be always accessed.
+In a `non-Firefox` browser, only `version 1` can be accessed.

   ```
   content in $INGRESS_IP